 However there was the worry that these rental policies, whilst generous, offer a short-term solution to a long-term problem.
 Simon Collins, UK Chairman of KPMG, who negotiate preferential mortgage rates for their employees, summed this up perfectly, writing, "owning a home is fast-becoming a fairytale for all but society's wealthiest.
 We are working hard to raise the issue with policy makers and clients but we also want to make a tangible difference to our staff who face this problem."

 Collins, within his comments raised the idea that we should be looking to create future change, not just present.
-Coming to this conclusion after their joint report with Shelter found that of all 20-24 year olds could be living with their parents by 2040, due to rising housing costs and a shortage of affordable homes.
+Coming to this conclusion after their joint report with Shelter found that half of all 20-24 year olds could be living with their parents by 2040, due to rising housing costs and a shortage of affordable homes.

 Over the last few years, Propellernet, a Digital Marketing Agency based in Brighton, have made helping their employees onto the property ladder part of their business plan.
 Fitting their ethos of making employees dreams come true, they managed to turn one man's dream of developing property into 3 very real flats.